k7f/aces/theory/fusets.md

 A _dipole_ is a minimal bipolar non-thick fuset, not necessarily proper (it may contain loops).
 Note, that any dipole contains exactly one fork, exactly one join, and its carrier has exactly two elements.
-A dipole that is proper and has intersecting carrier and range is called a _semifusor_.
-Moreover, if carrier is a subset of range, then a semifusor is called a _fusor_.
+A dipole that is proper and has intersecting carrier and span is called a _semifusor_.
+Moreover, if carrier is a subset of span, then a semifusor is called a _fusor_.

 Given a fuset _&phi;_, two wedges _w<sub>1</sub>_ and _w<sub>2</sub>_